gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## More about Probe Point

-- Every SimObject has a ProbeManager
+- Every SimObject has a ProbeManager.
-- The ProbeManager manages all registered ProbePoints and the connected ProbeListeners for the SimObject
+- The ProbeManager manages all registered ProbePoints and the connected ProbeListeners for the SimObject.
-- One ProbePoint can notify multiple ProbeListeners, and one ProbeListener can listen to multiple ProbePoints
+- One ProbePoint can notify multiple ProbeListeners, and one ProbeListener can listen to multiple ProbePoints.
-- One ProbeListener can only attach to one SimObject
+- One ProbeListener can only attach to one SimObject.

 ![](09-extending-gem5-models-imgs/probepoint-diagram.drawio.svg)